Gnats-dev/BJ-Project-Cis-7/README.md

 The game is navigated using user input.
 The user will be prompted to hit certin keys for their desired result.

 I approached this project with the desire to implement as many concepts as possible.
-Since I reacently went to a casino myself, I was familer with the rules of blackjack.
+Since I reacently went to a casino myself( I won $800 btw ), I was familer with the rules of blackjack.
 I knew I had an old unfinished blackjack program, so I chose to do this as my project and finish what I started.
 6/7/2022